Aftab0012/E-commerce-Backend-Project/Readme.md

 ## Categories

 GET /categories - Get a list of all categories
+POST /categories/add - add categories to database

 ## Products

-GET /productapis/products/:categoryId - Get a list of products by category ID GET /productapis/products/:productId - Get product details by product ID
+- GET /productapis/products/:categoryId - Get a list of products by category ID
+- GET /productapis/products/:productId - Get product details by product ID
+- POST /productapis/products/add - Add a new product

+## Product details

+- GET /productDetails/ - get list of all products

 ## Shopping Cart

-POST /cart/add/:productId - Add a product to the shopping cart Order (Not Yet Implemented)
+- POST /cart/add/:productId - Add a product to the shopping cart
+- GET /cart/ get list of all cart items

+  Order Placement (Not Yet Implemented)

-POST /order/place - Place an order
+- POST /order/place - Place an order (Not Yet Implemented)

   Order History (Not Yet Implemented)

-GET /order/history - Get order history for the logged-in user
+- GET /order/history - Get order history for the logged-in user (Not Yet Implemented)

 ## Sending API Requests